Skip to main content

 From there, the rebates kick in.
 You can get cash back for improvements like:

-If you rent or own a multi-family building, don’t count yourself out — Energize CT also has programs for 2–4 unit homes and larger apartment properties.
+You can also qualify if you rent or own a multi-family building.
+Energize CT also has a separate program for 2–4 unit homes and larger apartment properties.
 Renters just need landlord approval before any work begins.

 So whether you're in a cozy shoreline cottage or a three-family in New Haven, if your home wastes energy, Energize CT will help you fix it — and pay you to do it.